-Tuesday Night Bike Rides
+Tuesday Night MTB Rides

 These rides will take place every Tuesday evening throughout the summer, rain or shine.
 Be ready to ride at 6:00PM.
 Rides are cancelled only for air quality issues, owing to forest fires (or really bad group body odor).